redspread/spread/README.md

 **spread is the fastest, simplest way to deploy Docker projects to Kubernetes clusters.**

 spread is a versioned container deployment workflow.
 It is under open, active development.
-New features will be added every two weeks over the next few months - explore our roadmap to see what will be built next and send us pull requests for any features you’d like to see added.
+New features will be added every two weeks over the next few months - explore our <a href="https://github.com/redspread/spread/blob/master/roadmap">roadmap</a> to see what will be built next and send us pull requests for any features you’d like to see added.

 The first feature is `spread deploy`, which enables users to deploy Docker to Kubernetes in one command.